ds-wizard/horizon-europe-dmp-template/README.md

 - Added "General-purpose repository" option to repository type descriptions
 - Fixed broken link to the Horizon Europe DMP template in the README
-- Updated minimum required version of DSW Common Knowledge Model to 2.6.11

 ### 1.14.0